Archaegeo/Archaegeo-Orbital-Hud/README.md

 ##### 1) Pre-installation Notes:

 ##### :black_small_square: Button - If manually connected to the seat, will be pressed when you enter (sit), and open / extend when you exit (stand).
 ##### :black_small_square: Databank - Although not required, we recommend a databank to be used.
 This allows the HUD to save your user preferences and some long-term variables.
 In addition, flight status is saved if you leave and return to the seat.
+Databanks must be manually slotted the first time you install script.
 ##### :black_small_square: Doors / Forcefields - If manually connected to the seat, will close / retract when you enter (sit), and open / extend when you exit (stand).
 Ensure they are closed / retracted before connecting to the seat.
-##### :black_small_square: Fuel tanks - If _not_ manually connected provide a rough estimate of fuel levels (set parameters for fuel tank handling talent).
+##### :black_small_square: Fuel tanks - If _not_ manually connected provide a rough estimate of fuel levels (set parameters for fuel tank handling, fuel tank optimization, and container optimization).
 If manually connected, more accurate readings are provided and a non-HUD widget is updated.

 ## 2) On the right side of this page, locate and click on "Releases" or select the "Release" listed as the latest.
 Detailed changelog and installation instructions are located there.